System Design Space

 Linux announcement

-Contribution: Free core with fast evolution cycle
+Contribution: A free kernel with a fast evolution cycle

-Influence: Launch of a massive GNU/Linux ecosystem
+Effect: Launch of a large GNU/Linux ecosystem

 1993